We treat Marketing as the newsroom of PostHog. What this means in practice:

 Things we want to be good at

-Social media: This is different from 'being cool and interesting people in online communities'.
-We don't get high quality traction (yet) on places like LinkedIn/Twitter, and we're not spending any time at all on Facebook/Instagram.
-We are currently trying out James H's personal Twitter and LinkedIn accounts, as well as YouTube and TikTok.
+- Social media: This is different from 'being cool and interesting people in online communities'.
+We don't get high quality traction (yet) on places like LinkedIn/Twitter, and we're not spending any time at all on Facebook/Instagram/TikTok.
+We are currently trying out Twitter.

 Things we don't want to spend time on